 If the tension is not right after seating the axle properly the procedure is as follows (refer to picture at the bottom):

-1. Loosen sliding drop out bolt A and B on both sides of bicycle
+1. Loosen sliding drop out bolts A and B on both sides of the bicycle

-3. Tighten the non drive side/left side tension bolt until wheel is centered in frame-double check tension to verify it is still correct
+3. Tighten the non-drive side/left side tension bolt until the wheel is centered in frame-double check tension to verify it is still correct

 4. Tighten down sliding drop out bolt B on both sides of the bike